2015 Sri Lanka Football Premier League

 2015 Sri Lanka Football Premier League (also known as 2015 Dialog Champions League for sponsorship reasons) was the 31st season of Sri Lanka Football Premier League.
 Solid SC of Anuradhapura were the defending champions.

-2015 Season was different from the previous season.
-In this season 22 teams compete in two groups of 11 as Group A and B. Top 4 teams from each groups qualify for the Super 8 round.
-Each team competes with one-another in round-robin format.
-Team with the best record at the end of Super 8 would become the champion.
+The 2015 season was different from the previous season.
+In this season, 22 teams competed in two groups of 11 teams.
+Top 4 teams from each groups qualified for the Super 8 round.
+The teams competed with one another in round-robin format.
+The team with the best record at the end of the Super 8 was to become the champion.

-The defending champions in the previous tournament Solid SC was eliminated in the First round.
-The champions of this tournament will qualify for preliminary round of AFC Cup.
+The defending champions in the previous tournament Solid SC was eliminated in the first round.
 Colombo FC emerged champions of the Dialog Champions League 2015 by a solitary goal difference with Renown SC.

+The champions qualified for the preliminary round of AFC Cup.